 "Yahaan main ajnabee hoon" -- Jab jab phool khile (1965)

 This movie is loved by some and despised by others.
 I find it mostly interesting as a reflection of a certain conflict of its time.
 But never mind that.
 There are few movies in which Shashi looks more beautiful than this one.
 And while any song from it offers that prettiness and deserves mention in this list, this song gets the nod because it is simply a gorgeous, sad song.

 "Hands up jaani" -- Bandhan kachchey dhagon ka (1983)

 Another movie I have not seen, this makes the list for its sheer WTFery.
 Groovy Usha Uthup disco, whild outdoor parties, and Shashi temporarily mesmerized by Zeenat Aman's rack (I mean, who wouldn't be?), at least until upstanding-Shashi takes over and his gaze turns from lustful to disapproving.
 Pure wackadoodle.

 Honorable mention: "Dhadkan har dil ki" -- Abhinetri (1971)

 Beth brought this song to my attention the other day when I was discussing this idea for the post with her.
-I haven't seen this movie yet either, as Beth - even as she gave me a copy - warned me that it was dire and regressive.
+I haven't seen this movie yet either [ed: now, I have], as Beth - even as she gave me a copy - warned me that it was dire and regressive.
 But this song is hilarious - as if a 10-headed pantomime Raavan-horse isn't already bursting with awesome, we have dire and regressive Shashi looking vastly uncomfortable at the very idea of a cabaret show.
 THE VERY IDEA.

 Happy Birthday, Shashi sahib.
 Thank you for all the years of delightful entertainment.
 May you live well and joyfully for many years more!